ysyk2021/the-power-of-mindful-breathing-exercises-using-mindful-breathing-exercises-for-greater-relaxation/src/chapter-8-1.md

-Chapter 7: Mindful Breathing and Productivity: The Relationship Between Breathing and Productivity
+The Relationship Between Breathing and Productivity
 ==================================================================================================

 In today's fast-paced world, productivity is highly valued.
 However, constant distraction and stress can make it challenging to stay focused and productive.
 Mindful breathing offers a simple yet effective tool for improving focus, attention, and productivity.